Our Governance

 TDS has had over 50 successful years in business, and we are continuing to focus on the future.
 There are three foundational pillars that position the company for long-term sustainability and growth.

-Maintaining a strong financial foundation
+Maintaining a sound financial foundation

 Investing in our businesses